airbnb/lottie-ios/README.md

 Lottie Uses Cocoapods!
-Get the Cocoapod or clone this repo and try out [the Example App](https://github.com/airbnb/lottie-ios/tree/master/Example)
+Get the Cocoapod or clone this repo and try out [the Example App](https://github.com/airbnb/lottie-ios/tree/master/Example) After installing the cocoapod into your project import Lottie with `#import <Lottie/Lottie.h>`

 ## Alternatives
 1. Build animations by hand.
 Building animations by hand is a huge time commitment for design and engingeering across Android and iOS.
 It's often hard or even impossible to justify spending so much time to get an animation right.